philippnormann/nvidia-sniper/README.md

 6. Install curses for Windows using
     - `pipenv install windows-curses`

+## Updating
+To update `nvidia-sniper` use, `git pull` or download a fresh `.zip` archive from GitHub.

+Make sure to back up the `customer.json` in advance as it might get replaced in the process.
 ## Usage

 To use the bot, fill out `data/customer.json` and run the script.